 Interactions Among the 4 Conservation Principles of the Tetrahedron Model

-other principles serve Energy Conservation ("first among equals"):
+interactions - all other principles serve Energy Conservation

 a) Entropy: the creation of the conservation domains of space, history, and spacetime through the intrinsic, dimensional motions of light, time, and gravity, allowing the simultaneous use, transformation, and conservation of energy (as regulated by "velocity c" and the laws of Thermodynamics).